Tapas in Granada, Spain.

 What I ate in Granada, Spain.

-There’s a wonderful thing about Granada.
+There’s a wonderful thing about Granada, Spain.
 And that thing is the food.
-Tapas, small plates of food, are abundant and, most everywhere, come free when you order a cheap cerveza or tinto de verano or sangria.
+The comida.
+The tapas.
+Tapas in Granada, small plates of food, are abundant and, most everywhere, come free when you order a cheap cerveza or tinto de verano or sangria.

-And some of the tapas rivaled actual meals so you could get drunk and stuffed and hardly spend many euros at all.
+Some of the tapas rivaled actual meals so you could get drunk and stuffed and hardly spend many euros at all.
+And they were all delectable: whether they were small cold sandwiches or hot meatballs.
+Here’s what I ate in Granada.

 On my second night in Granada, around midnight, we headed to a bar on the corner for sangria that came with cheese sandwiches and fries.